GAMS-dev/gamspy/docs/user/basics/model.rst

 ~~~~~~~~~~~~~~~~~

 In order to send your model to be solved to `NEOS Server <https://neos-server.org/neos/>`_, you need to create a NeosClient.
 This can be done by importing ``NeosClient`` and creating an instance.
-Then, the user can pass it to the
+The user can then pass this instance to the
 ``solve`` method and specify the backend as ``neos``. ::

     from gamspy import Container, Variable, Equation, Model, Sense, Problem, NeosClient